Economy of Kuwait: Transport

 Kuwait has a modern network of highways.
 Roadways extended 5749 km, of which 4887 km is paved.
 There are more than 2 million passenger cars, and 500,000 commercial taxis, buses, and trucks in use.
 On major highways the maximum speed is 120 km/h.
 Since there is no railway system in the country, most people travel by automobiles.

 The country's public transportation network consists almost entirely of bus routes.
 The state owned Kuwait Public Transportation Company was established in 1962.
 It runs local bus routes across Kuwait as well as longer distance services to other Gulf states.
 The main private bus company is CityBus, which operates about 20 routes across the country.
 Another private bus company, Kuwait Gulf Link Public Transport Services, was started in 2006.
 It runs local bus routes across Kuwait and longer distance services to neighbouring Arab countries.

 There are two airports in Kuwait.
 Kuwait International Airport serves as the principal hub for international air travel.
 State-owned Kuwait Airways is the largest airline in the country.
 A portion of the airport complex is designated as Al Mubarak Air Base, which contains the headquarters of the Kuwait Air Force, as well as the Kuwait Air Force Museum.
 In 2004, the first private airline of Kuwait, Jazeera Airways, was launched.
 In 2005, the second private airline, Wataniya Airways was founded.

 Kuwait has one of the largest shipping industries in the region.
 The Kuwait Ports Public Authority manages and operates ports across Kuwait.
-The country's principal commercial seaports are Shuwaikh and Shuaiba which handled combined cargo of 753,334 TEU in 2006.
+The country's principal commercial seaports are Shuwaikh port and Shuaiba port which handled combined cargo of 753,334 TEU in 2006.
 Mina Al-Ahmadi, the largest port in the country, handles most of Kuwait's oil exports.
 Mubarak Al Kabeer Port in Bubiyan Island is currently under construction.
 The port is expected to handle 2 million TEU when operations start.

-Macro-economic
+Macroeconomics

 The following table shows the main economic indicators in 1995–2024.